nickgarlis/probot-profanity/README.md

 # Comment to post when marking as profanity.
 Set to `false` to disable
 markComment: >
   This issue has been automatically marked as inappropriate because it contains forbidden words.
-It will be closed if no further edition occurs.
+It will be closed if no further edit occurs.
 Thank you for your contributions.

 # Comment to post when removing the inappropriate label.